cawa-93/vite-electron-builder/README.md

 - The configured workflow for check the types for each push and PR.
 - The configured workflow for check the code style for each push and PR.
 - **Automatic tests** used [spectron].
 Simple, automated test check:
-  - Does the main window open?
+  - Does the main window created and visible?
   - Is the main window not empty?
   - Is dev tools closed?